 Dealing with Data across the Disciplines

 The third meeting in this popular series will take place at Manchester Central on Monday 3 July 2017 before the mmc2017 conference begins, and aims to bring together a wide variety of imaging scientists to share best practice and agree joint initiatives.
+View the programme below.

 The meeting will consist of two parts: